simonmichael/hledger/hledger/hledger.m4.md

 2022-01-01
     assets:dollars                    $-135
     assets:euros               €100 @ $1.35
-    equity:conversion:$-€:€           €-100
+    equity:conversion                 €-100
-    equity:conversion:$-€:$         $135.00
+    equity:conversion               $135.00
 ```

-The equity account names will be "equity:conversion:A-B:A" and "equity:conversion:A-B:B"
-where A is the alphabetically first commodity symbol.
-You can customise the "equity:conversion" part by declaring an account with the `V`/`Conversion` [account type](#account-types).

-Note you will need to add [account declarations](#account-error-checking) for these to your journal, if you use `check accounts` or `check --strict`.
+`--infer-equity` will use the "equity:conversion" account by default (and you don't have to declare this account for `check accounts` or `check --strict`).
+If you declare some other account with the `V`/`Conversion` [account type](#account-types), it will use that instead.

 ## Combining costs and equity conversion postings